 As well as identifying important skills, a Site Manager should be able to adapt to changes at hand and prioritise which work can be done at certain times.

-A sudden downpour might make roofing jobs more challenging, for example, so workers should be moved to where suits best.
+A sudden downpour might make roofing jobs more challenging, for example, so workers should be moved to where suits them best.
 Only an experienced, hands-on individual will know when to make the best decisions.